DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>Before reading any further, I highly recommend listening to the linked song.
+    <p>Before reading any further, I highly recommend listening to the linked song.  <br>
 I didn&#x27;t hate this on first listen.
 In fact, I kinda liked it given that the massive needle drop into metal on the few few songs overshadowed the quieter, weaker segments.
 I saw it on the front page of Spotify, for some reason said &quot;why not&quot;, and was greeted a VERY heavy hitter opener.
 That opening track is still pretty great IMO, hell even the poppier &quot;Past Self&quot; is catchy as hell.
 After another couple listens though, the grandiosity of the soundscape Sleep Token made washed away, and what was left was little but cringe.
 The instrumentation here is mostly fine excluding some overuse of synths on certain songs which really pull it away from being a rock album - what really drags it down though is the singer.
 Holy shit you can just tell this guy is insufferable IRL.
 He sings like he is a damn prophet coming to save us from pop slop.
 Did he ever say anything related to the sort?
-Absolutley not, but the music oozes the same vibe as wallet chains and $40 katanas you&#x27;d get from a dying mall.
+Absolutley not, but the music oozes the same vibe as wallet chains and $40 katanas you&#x27;d get from a dying mall. <br>
 In contrast to some of the albums I&#x27;ve ranked lower on the list, I have to say this album was neither boring or uninteresting - I just wouldn&#x27;t want to be seen with these guys. </p>
   </div>